Quarantine Makeover: Tips to Give Your Home a New Look

 So what if a couple of limited edition plates end up breaking into a million pieces?
 You still have your family around you and the plates could always be replaced!

 For most parts of the world, February was, in fact, the last time chilling with friends and even working at the desks in office was a thing you could do with no fear at all.
 But now the slightest touch or cough could leave you on the receiving end of the deadliest death glares!

 We welcomed 2020 with a jolly spirit.
 Yet, the past few months spent outdoors almost seem like a distant memory.
 It was a time when we could mingle without worries, go along with last-minute plans, and a time where working from home was more or less limited to the freelancers!
 Alas, staying indoors has left us all consciously or unconsciously reminiscing about those days.
 With all of us under quarantine at our homes, life has changed for everyone.

 The word quarantine came about from quarantino which means a period of 40 days in Italian.
 Back in the days, this time was for ships to remain on the dock before boarding the crew members and passengers.
 Eventually, this method was used to control the spread of the Spanish flu and other communicable and infectious diseases.

-Even today with the spread of COVID 19, this method has proven quite effective.
-While we sure do miss being outdoors, quarantine and social distancing are the only options we have left to control this widespread and flatten the curve.
+Even today with the spread of COVID-19, this method has proven quite effective.
+While we sure miss being outdoors, quarantine and social distancing are the only options we have left to control this widespread and flatten the curve.

-The problem with blank walls in house plans is that no matter what you do to design a room, the blankness is still highlighted.
-Especially in a bedroom, this is quite a challenge in overcoming.
+The problem with blank walls in house plans is that no matter what you do to design a room, it still highlights the blankness.
+Especially in a bedroom.
+This is quite a challenge in overcoming.

 Another great way to revamp bare walls is a shelf display.
 Hire a mason and add in a couple of in-built shelves to your wall.
 Arrange your possessions on these and display every achievement and memory proudly!
 To create an even grander display, you could also get special lighting done by an electrician and let your possessions shine in style!